mslinn/jekyll_auto_redirect/README.md

 auto_redirect_id: 43246cf2-5902-47de-8e44-a34ab05e8aeb
 ```

 A file called `_auto_redirect.txt` is also created that contains a map of UUIDs to URL paths for every page and post.
-The entry contains a UUID.
-This allows pages and posts to be uniquely identified, and to track when pages are moved or renamed.
+The UUIDs allow pages and posts to be uniquely identified, and to automatically generate page stubs containing HTTP 404 redirects when pages are moved or renamed.

 ## Note on Use with GitHub Pages Gem